 2012-2013 Interns: Meghan Crocker & Kelsey Helwig

 Nicole Davies represented Team USA at the 2012 ISU World Synchronized Skating Championships in Sweden as a member of the Crystallettes, and at the 2007 Junior World Challenge Cup as a member of the Colonials.
 Throughout her competitive career she represented Team USA in half a dozen international competitions earning two international medals.
-Additionally, Davies competed at the national level in the juvenile, intermediate, junior, senior, and adult divisions, earning a National Championship title in the intermediate division in 2003, the adult division in 2014, and more than a dozen national medals between 2000 and 2014 in every division she competed.
+Additionally, Davies competed at the national level in the juvenile, intermediate, junior, senior, and adult divisions, earning four National Championship titles.

 Davies graduated from American University with a master’s degree in Media Entrepreneurship and a bachelor’s degree in public communication and Spanish.
 She was the Associate Director of the School of Communication’s summer program, Program Coordinator for the University College program, worked on the marketing and outreach team in the Career Center, and interned in the Athletics Communication Department.
 She was the founder, president and captain of the American University Club Field Hockey Team.
 Davies now works full-time as the Communications Manager for Orb Media.